Board of Directors

 Maria Teresa is a senior executive with extensive experience building institutions, developing programs, and implementing grantmaking strategies.
 She recently concluded a long career with the Open Society Foundations, where she was the founder and director of the International Migration Initiative.
 Prior to that, she served in the Open Society-U.S. program as Associate Director for Grantmaking and Program Development, Deputy Director for the Justice Fund, and Associate Director for Communications.
 In the latter years of her work at OSF she focused on developing work in the Caribbean on climate displacement.

-She is currently Associate Director at Herstory Writers Network where she leads strategic planning and program management, oversees the carceral justice work, and facilitates writing workshops in schools and in community settings.
+She is now working as a consultant advising a family foundation on strategic project investments and scaling impact.
 In her earlier career, Maria Teresa worked as a journalist, filmmaker, and television producer.
 She built a cable television network for the City of New York that instituted unprecedented television coverage of local government proceedings.
-In addition to the Proteus Fund, she is a member of the board of directors at Futuro Media and Ayiti Demen|Haiti Tomorrow.
-She was born in Bogota, Colombia and has lived most of her life in the United States.
-She has traveled extensively on all seven continents and splits her time between New York City and New Jersey.
+In addition to the Proteus Fund, she is a member of the board of directors at Futuro Media and Ayiti Demen-Haiti Tomorrow.
+She has lived most of her life in the United States and has traveled extensively on all seven continents.

 Read more